Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 SAML 2.0 is included on the list of required standards by Forum Standaardisatie.
 It is expected, however, that the following standards will become recommended in Use Cases that involve access to API resources.

 **OAuth**
 Although technically an authorization method, OAuth is  used for End-Users authenticating themselves and providing the Client with an Access Token upon succesful End-User (and Client) authentication.
 This Access Token can be used to make authorised API requests.
+Using OAuth is appropriate when the Client does not necessary need to know the identity of the authenticated End-User.

 A Dutch OAuth Assurance profile is included on the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://docs.geostandaarden.nl/api/oauth/.